Rose Island Concrete Monument

 The Rose Island Concrete Monument is a historic commemorative marker on Rose Island, part of Rose Atoll, a remote island located in the far eastern reaches of the territorial waters of American Samoa.

+Appearance

 The marker is a concrete structure in the shape of a truncated pyramid with a rectangular cross-section.
 It is 1.53 m wide, 1.59 m high, and 0.74 m deep.
 On the west side of the marker is raised lettering stating "ROSE ISLAND / AMERICAN SAMOA / TRESPASSING PROHIBITED / WARREN J. TERHUNE / JAN 10 1920 GOVERNOR".
 A brass plaque on the opposite side of the monument conveys a similar message.

+History

 The monument was placed in 1920 by the order of Naval Governor Warren J. Terhune during a tour he made of all of the islands of the territory of American Samoa, and serves as a continuing reminder of the American claim to the atoll.

+National Register of Historic Places

 The monument was listed on the National Register of Historic Places in 2013.